Problem-solving is in our DNA. It's what happens when we Think and Do.

 Leading the Way

-NC State ag research has a massive economic impact on rural North Carolina.
+Our agricultural research has a massive economic impact on rural North Carolina.